SCOPE OF THIS CHAPTER

 - Name, sex, date and place of birth, religious persuasion, racial origin and cultural and linguistic background of child (with regard to children who are not UK citizens, evidence must be provided that clearly demonstrates they have the appropriate permissions / documentation to remain in the United Kingdom).
 It is helpful if ID documents i.e. passport number and country of issue and photocopy of page and birth certificate (if available) are provided;

-- Purpose and intended duration of the fostering arrangement;
+- Purpose and intended duration of the Private Fostering Arrangement;

 - The name and address of any brothers and sisters (where known);